-Our team, in partnership with Streetlives, Infoxchange, academic experts and team young people with lived experience led the effort to research, design, and prototype a new digital service for youth experiencing homelessness in New York City.
+Working with Streetlives, Infoxchange, academic experts and team young people with lived experience, we led the effort to research, design, and prototype a new digital service for youth experiencing homelessness in New York City.

-Our charge was to engage key stakeholders in creating a digital offering addressing the specific needs of youth experiencing homelessness.
-Our focus was creating a service that, at its core, provides meaningful, relevant, and accurate information that empowers those navigating youth homelessness.
+The challenge was to engage key stakeholders in creating a digital offering addressing the specific needs of youth experiencing homelessness.
+Our solution was designing a service that, at its core, provides meaningful, relevant, and accurate information that empowers those navigating youth homelessness.
 While several digital/mobile tools purport to help people address the complex situations faced while experiencing homelessness, very few have a youth-centric focus.
 The landscape of service offerings for this group of young people often presents a quagmire of eligibility requirements, availability, and accuracy.

 We conducted six workshops and thirty-six interviews with individuals from across the spectrum of homeless youth service delivery, from youth with lived experience to federal funders to runaway homeless youth (RHY) service providers, to develop a comprehensive understanding of the youth homelessness ecosystem in NYC.
 A range of strategies, such as archival research to participatory workshops and individual interviews, were used to gather evidence and information about the experience of youth homelessness in NYC.